pictures courtesy of the author of the

 Traditionally Maastricht housed a school for Jesuit priests.
 Its students would enjoy their free afternoon on Wednesdays by retreating into the cave, to find silence and relaxation, as one would suppose.

 These weekly trips toke place from 1860 untill 1960, and a hundred year of wednesday-afternoons in the cave somehow has resulted in all kinds of creative activity.

-The walls have been decorated with hundreds of pictures in black-and-white and in colour, and the cave was graced with all kinds of reliefs and sculptures, themes ranging from the Alhambra (picture above) to Buddha and to "Egyptian" representations.
+The walls have been decorated with hundreds of pictures in black-and-white and in colour, and the cave was provided with all kinds of reliefs and sculptures, themes ranging from the Alhambra (picture above) to Buddha and to "Egyptian" representations.

 * Website of the Jezuiëtenberg Foundation

 * Tchorski´s website Underground Exploitation. with wonderful pictures of the drawings and sculptures